 How to avoid getting flagged as a spammer by Facebook

-There’s a bit of a new development in Facebook share threads that’s happening more frequently to bloggers.
+There’s a bit of a new development in Facebook share threads that are happening more frequently to bloggers.
 That is being flagged by Facebook as a spammer and having your comments (your posts) automatically deleted by Facebook.

 Let me first say that spammers are gross and make our jobs of creating honest and helpful content so much harder.
 Facebook works very hard (and should!) to protect all readers from being targeted by these disgusting and lazy individuals.
 Sorry, got a little carried away there!

-When Facebook’s algorithms sense they’re spamming going on… they spring into action.
+When Facebook’s algorithms sense there’s spamming going on… they spring into action.
 Sadly, you an honest blogger, can become a victim and put in a virtual timeout of sorts.